reenhanced/wp-dev-kit/README.md

 npm run cli -- wp option update blogname "Local Dev"
 ```

-This runs inside the WordPress container with access to the mapped content and plugin ZIPs.
+This command executes inside the WordPress container with access to the mapped content and plugin ZIPs.

 ## Resetting the environment